SYCL: Versions

 June 30, 2020.
 C++17 and OpenCL 3.0 support are main targets of this release.
 Unified shared memory (USM) is one main feature for GPUs with OpenCL and CUDA support.

 At IWOCL 2021 a roadmap was presented.
-DPC++, ComputeCpp, Open SYCL, triSYCL and neoSYCL are the main implementations of SYCL.
+DPC++, ComputeCpp, AdaptiveCPP, triSYCL and neoSYCL are the main implementations of SYCL.
 Next Target in development is support of C++20 in future SYCL 202x.